This post contains affiliate links.

 The trouble here is that an internet connection isn’t possible without a modem.

 Modems are responsible for establishing a connection with your internet service provider (ISP).
-Once a connection is established, your router is able to send and receive data through your modem.
+Once a connection is established, your router can send and receive data through your modem.

 Your modem allows your router’s requests to reach the public internet through its connection with the ISP.
-The traditional path of an internet request would be as follows:
+The traditional path of an internet request is as follows: